leone2016/aws-certified-dev/6_aws-cloudformation/4-LEO-Create Nested Stack using the AWS CLI.md

 4. Upload the vpc.yaml, subnet1.yaml, and subnet2.yaml files to an S3 bucket and retrieve the URLs

-aws s3 mb s3://my-cloudformation-s3-bucket-12367 ## Create a new S3 bucket
+### Create a new S3 bucket

+`aws s3 mb s3://my-cloudformation-s3-bucket-12367`

+`aws s3 cp vpc.yaml s3://my-cloudformation-s3-bucket-12367`

+`aws s3 cp subnet1.yaml s3://my-cloudformation-s3-bucket-12367`

+`aws s3 cp subnet2.yaml s3://my-cloudformation-s3-bucket-12367`

+List the contents of the S3 bucket

-aws s3 cp <file-name> s3://my-cloudformation-s3-bucket-12367
+aws s3 ls

-aws s3 ls # List the contents of the S3 bucket aws s3 ls  my-cloudformation-s3-bucket-12367 // List the contents of the S3 bucket
+aws s3 ls  my-cloudformation-s3-bucket-12367 // List the contents of the S3 bucket

-aws s3api list-objects --bucket my-cloudformation-s3-bucket-12367 --query "Contents[].{Key: Key}" --output text | awk '{ print "https://my-cloudformation-s3-bucket-12367.s3.amazonaws.com/" $1 }'

 5. Create a file named main.yaml with the following content (replace your-bucket-name with the name of the S3 bucket where you uploaded the templates)